 Matt Coniglio is Director of Education & Communications for the Tennessee Credit Union League.
 His primary responsibility is the coordination of training for credit union staff, management and volunteers, through conferences, seminars, workshops, and webinars.
 Matt serves as liaison to TNMIC, the League’s young professionals organization and to credit union league chapters.
 He also helps coordinate philanthropic programs with credit unions.
 He is responsible for a variety of League communications, including Management Notes.
 Matt has been with the League since 2014.

-Sherry Martinez, Administrative Assistant (Extension 1200)
+Sherry Martinez, Executive Secretary (Extension 1200)

 Sherry Martinez currently serves as Administrative Assistant to the League President.
-She maintains all records of League Board meetings, manages the ballot mailing for election of League Directors and provides administrative support to the League President and other management staff as required.
+She maintains all records of League Board meetings, manages the ballot mailing for the election of League Directors and provides administrative support to the League President and other management staff as required.
 She joined the League in April 2019.

 Leisa Massingill, Manager Shared Branching/Technical Support Specialist (Extension 1209)

-Leisa Massingill currently serves as Manager Shared Branching providing technical support in the implementation/operations of shared branching for CU Services, Inc., including training and other back office support.
+Leisa Massingill currently serves as Manager Shared Branching providing technical support in the implementation/operations of shared branching for CU Services, Inc., including training and other back-office support.
 She also assists with other card programs.
 Leisa has worked for the League since 1988 and previously managed the League’s correspondence card programs.